-Sam Fiers Goes Topless In Selfie And Shocks Fans With Diamond Ring On Wedding Finger
+Sam Faiers Goes Topless In Selfie And Shocks Fans With Diamond Ring On Wedding Finger

 Sam’s cleavage and entire look

-Fiers rocked a shiny golden gown which did a great job hugging her sexy curves.
+Faiers rocked a shiny golden gown which did a great job hugging her sexy curves.
 The plunging neckline also gave a nice view of her cleavage since she did not have a bra underneath.
-Fortunately, the design of the dress was such that it did not risk exposing too much of her boobs.
+Fortunately, the design of the dress was such that it did not risk exposing too much of her breasts.
 It also had a long slit almost going up to her waist so that it showed a bit more skin.
 The 25-year-old also accessorized the dress with a golden necklace and a matching golden choker on her neck.
 She also had her brunette locks flowing down her shoulders.

 Of course, fans could not ignore the expensive-looking ring

 While Sam looked as if she was dressed for a night out, fans were quick to notice that she had a shiny diamond ring on her wedding finger.
 This sparked a lot of social media talk and rumors about the possibility of a secret engagement.
 She had previously made it known that she hopes to one day get married to her boyfriend Paul Knightley.
-Unfortunately the mother reality star is yet to confirm whether she is indeed engaged to the love of her life.
+Unfortunately, the mother and reality star is yet to confirm whether she is indeed engaged to the love of her life.

-It also turns out that the selfie she took was in front of the mirror meaning that the ring was on her right finger.
+It also turns out that the selfie she took was in front of the mirror, meaning that the ring was on her right finger.
 Sorry, Sam’s fans.
 It looks like the wait is not over.
 The 26-year-old was later seen without any engagement ring on her left hand while on the red carpet at the NTAs.
 However, she seemed to be throwing more hints to Paul because she was clad in a white gown that looked pretty much like a wedding gown.
 The two are already parents to a handsome 1-year-old son.

 “We both want to be married first and we have both discussed it.
 But it’s Paul’s call,” Sam stated on Loose Women.